Share Sounds. related to Economics

 Motley Fool Answers

 Saving, spending, planning — you've got money questions and we've got answers.
 Every week host Alison Southwick and personal finance expert Robert Brokamp challenge the conventional wisdom on life's biggest financial issues to reveal what you really need to know to make smart money moves.
-In this week's show, Abi Malin, analyst with The Motley Fool’s Discovery: IPO Trailblazers service, joins the team to explain the IPO process and talk about recent and upcoming IPOs to watch.
+It’s the second part of our series with the help of the folks over at Industry Focus.
+This week, Dylan Lewis joins the team to talk about how the tech sector did in 2020 and what to watch in 2021.

 Published: